-Major-General James “Cupid” Wilson was born in 1852 at Kingston, Ontario; after a short service as an Ensign with the 47th Battalion of Volunteer Infantry, he joined the Kingston Field Battery in 1871 and was attached to “A” Battery of the Permanent Force.
-He was one of the original officers of “A” Battery.
+In 1852, Major-General James “Cupid” Wilson was born in Kingston, Ontario.
+After a short service as an Ensign with the 47th Battalion of Volunteer Infantry, he joined the Kingston Field Battery in 1871.
+He was one of the original officers of A Battery of the Permanent Force.

-On 15 November 1907 Colonel Wilson achieved another first.
+On 15 November 1907, Colonel Wilson achieved another first.
 He became the first Canadian-born Major-General of the Permanent Force.
-This well deserved promotion and recognition was not without its irony however; the promotion message read, “Colonel J. F. Wilson, ADC, Colonel Commandant, RCA, having been found medically unfit for service is placed on the retired list and granted the honourary rank of Major-General on retirement”.
-Thus ended a 41-year career of service; a career that included a significant number of first and a long, distinguished service to The Guns.
+This well-deserved promotion and recognition were not without its irony.
+The promotion message read, “Colonel J. F. Wilson, ADC, Colonel Commandant, RCA, having been found medically unfit for service is placed on the retired list and granted the honourary rank of Major-General on retirement,” ending a 41-year career of service.
+A career that included a significant number of firsts and a long, distinguished service to The Guns.